-13.1 Pre-scientific Management Period
+1.13.1 Pre-scientific Management Period

 The advent of industrial revolution in the middle of the 18th century had its impact on management.
 Industrial revolution brought about a complete change in the methods of production, tools and equipments, organization of labour and methods of raising capital.
 Employees went to their work instead of receiving it, and so, the factory system, as it is known today, become a dominant feature of the economy.
 Under this system, land and buildings, hired labour, and capital are made available to the entrepreneur, who strives to combine these factors in the efficient achievement of a particular goal.
 All these changes, in turn, brought about changes in the field of management.
 Traditional, conventional or customary ideas of management were slowly given up and management came to be based on scientific principles.
-In the words of L. F. Urwick - "Modern management has thrown open a new branch of human knowledge, a fresh universe of discourse".
+In the words of L. F. Urwick

+"Modern management has thrown open a new branch of human knowledge, a fresh universe of discourse".
 During the period following the industrial revolution, certain pioneers tried to challenge the traditional character of management by introducing new ideas and character of management by introducing new ideas and approaches.
 The notable contributors of this period are:

-(A) Professor Babbage (UK 1729 -1871): Professor Charles He was of Prof Mathematics at Cambridge University.
-Babbage found that manufacturers made little use of science and mathematics, and that they (manufacturers) relied upon opinions instead of investigations and accurate knowledge.
+- 1. Professor Charles Babbage (UK 1729 -1871): He was a Professor of Mathematics at Cambridge University.
+Prof Babbage found that manufacturers made little use of science and mathematics, and that they (manufacturers) relied upon opinions instead of investigations and accurate knowledge.
 He felt that the methods of science and mathematics could be applied to the solution of methods in the place of guess work for the solution of business problems.
 He advocated the use of accurate observations, measurement and precise knowledge for taking business decisions.
-He urged the management of an enterprise, on the basis of accurate data obtained through rigid investigation, the desirability of finding out the number of times each operation is repeated each hour, the dividing of work into mental and physical efforts, the determining of the precise cost for every process and the paying of a bonus to the workers in proportion to his own efficiency and the success of enterprise.
+He urged the management of an enterprise, on the basis of accurate data obtained through rigid investigation, the desirability of finding out the number of times each operation is repeated each hour, the dividing of work into mental and physical efforts, the determining of the precise cost for every process and the paying of a bonus to the workers in proportion to his own efficiency and the success of enterprise. - 2.
+James Watt Junior (UK 1796-1848 and Mathew Robinson Boulton (1770-1842): James Watt Junior and Mathew Robinson Boulton contributed to the development of management thought by following certain management techniques in their engineering factory at Soho in Birmingham.
+They are: